 The encapsulation process could encapsulate carefully crafted arbitrary binary content, other than valid HTML or plain text.
 Ensuring that such content will not be accidentally and automatically interpreted as executable code or script is imperative.

 5.2 Index of Security Parameters

-6 Appendix A: Office/Exchange Behavior
+6 Appendix A: Product Behavior

-The information in this specification is applicable to the following versions of Office/Exchange:
+The information in this specification is applicable to the following product versions: